 In addition, parents must complete an online health history form on an annual basis.
 This information must be must be submitted electronically by June 16th.
 BB&N students including ALL visiting students with incomplete health records will not be allowed to participate in any BB&N activity including: orientation activities, academic classes, extracurricular activities and sports.

 Health forms contain important information that the School needs in order to ensure a safe environment for your child.
 In the event of a medical emergency, School personnel will call 911.
 The School will then try to contact the parents as listed on the health information form, next the person designated as emergency back-up and next the student’s doctor as listed on the health information form.
-Please update this information whenever it changes by calling the Registrar (617-800-2716).
+Please update this information whenever it changes by logging into Magnus Health.